LamakerOfficial/help-center/docs/minecraft/general/getting-started.md

 Falix will automatically detect the <u>custom.jar</u> on the next launch of your server and will use the file to boot.

+> You may need to do this for [Bungeecord](https://help.falixnodes.net/falix/general/troubleshooting/#corrupted-bungeecord-jar-file).

 # Choosing Your Server Java Version
 <!-- # What is Java?
 (An explantion for noobs will be added later on) -->
 ## Minecraft Versions